 Trap – A colloquial term used in England for any light pleasure vehicle.

-Tray-Body Buggy – A Buggy perfected as early as 1840 and exhibited at the First World’s Fair in London.
-It received its name because it resembled the shape of “the body proper to the old-fashioned servant’s tray.”
+Tray-Body Buggy – A Buggy perfected as early as 1840 and exhibited at the first World’s Fair, The Great Exhibition of the Works of Industry of all Nations.
+The buggy received its name because it resembled the shape of “the body proper to the old-fashioned servant’s tray.”
 It had a leather-covered boot and the hanging bars and back bed were elaborately carved.
 Its successor was the Yacht Buggy.

-Trevithick’s Steam Carriage – This was a steam-powered vehicle constructed by Richard Trevithick in 1803.
+Trevithick’s Steam Carriage – Madame Tussaud moved to London in 1802 and a year later a steam-powered vehicle was constructed by Richard Trevithick.
 It was the world’s first self-propelled passenger-carrying vehicle and was assembled at Felton’s at Leather Lane in London.
 The carriage had 8-foot diameter wheels and the forked piston rods reduced the distance between the single cylinder and the crankshaft.
 In addition, a spring-operated valve gear minimized the weight of the flywheel, thereby overcoming one of the major drawbacks of industrial steam engines.
 The engine had a single horizontal cylinder, and there was a boiler and firebox.
 The carriage could chug along at about 4-9 miles per hour.

 Tribus – This was a variety of a two-wheeled public cab invented by a Mr. Harvey of London and introduced in the spring of 1844.

-Triolet – A two-wheeled vehicle modeled after the Coupé that was invented by a M. Avril of Paris on 6 December 1826.
-It carried three people and the driver, who sat on the front seat over the step.
+Triolet – A two-wheeled vehicle modeled after the Coupé that was invented by a M. Avril of Paris on 6 December 1826, the same year that Jacques-Louis David’s painting of Madame Récamier entered the Louvre.
+The Triolet carried three people and the driver, who sat on the front seat over the step.
 It was “suspended on a single half-elliptic spring, the center of which, resting on, was secured to the axle, with the raised ends protruding at the sides.
 To these ends were attached two upright standards, reaching higher than the roof, and connected by a cross-bar extending across the roof.”

 Trolly or Trully – An English version of a heavy truck.